mysteriumnetwork/node/CONTRIBUTING.md

 bin/test_commit
 ```

-After You forked a project, modified sources and run tests, You can create a pull request using this procedure:
+After you forked a project, modified sources and run tests, you can create a pull request using this procedure:

  https://help.github.com/articles/creating-a-pull-request-from-a-fork/